-Required sampling was erroneously overlooked.
-Make up samples will be scheduled for the quarter in which they were missed, based on instructions provided by DEP.
+Based on instructions from DEP, required sampling was erroneously overlooked, make up samples were scheduled, report was received late, and compliance was achieved.
 The other quarters of samples did not detect any contaminants.

 For more information, please contact the Borough Office at (814) 355-1501.